seowyanyi/wapi-bs/README.md

 ```

 **Key design choices:**
-- Each briefing module is fully independent — runs and fails in isolation
 - SQLite is queried directly; no message data leaves the machine until Claude processes it
 - Delivery handles Telegram's 4096-char limit by auto-chunking long messages
 - Secrets in `.env`, never hardcoded